Skip to main content

 Appendix 2 - procurement and contract management strategy KPI reporting

-Policy and governance 2.1 Average days taken to complete above threshold procurements 110 days
+Policy and process 2.1 Average days taken to complete above threshold procurements 110 days

-Policy and governance 2.2 Average days taken to complete above threshold procurements 55 days
+Policy and process 2.2 Average days taken to complete above threshold procurements 55 days

-Policy and governance 2.3 Average days taken to complete above threshold procurements 55 days
+Policy and process 2.3 Average days taken to complete above threshold procurements 55 days

 Contract management 3.1 Percentage contract utilisation 55 days